Dozens dead in Haiti earthquake | DW | 14.08.2021

 Another journalist, Frantz Duval tweeted pictures of the destroyed Le Manguier hotel.

-"It is going to be very difficult because it isn’t an earthquake like we had in 2010 that was concentrated in Port au Prince," Schoen said.
-"It is an earthquake that has affected many different towns in the south and many of these towns cannot be reached easily."
+"It is a very difficult situation down in the south," Schoen said.
+"It is an earthquake that has affected many different towns in the south and many of these towns cannot be reached easily.
+It will be a logistical nightmare."

 She said that this was because to get to the south it was necessary to drive through to a Port au Prince neighborhood called Carrefour in the southwestern area which is dominated by gang war.